Women’s and girls’ rights

 Doris and her COMBAT team members have also organised a campaign against early and forced marriage, and work with a young women’s group to tackle teenage pregnancy in the community.

-Read more about our work on violence against women and girls
+Read more about violence against women

 What is discrimination against women?